 It was 10 weeks after the infamous Dylan-goes-electric show at the Newport Folk Festival.
 It was also three days before Dylan launched sessions for his classic Blonde on Blonde double album.
 The first session, in New York, featured these five plus Al Kooper; many other musicians would take part in later sessions.
 No other show took place between Oct.
 2 and Oct.
 5. (The Blonde on Blonde sessions will take up a large chunk of Vol. 12 in Dylan’s “Bootleg Series,” The Cutting Edge, 1965–1966, which will be released on Nov.
 6 and be available in 2-, 6- and 18-CD versions.)

 No known tape exists at the Newark show.
-But Peter Stone Brown and Bill Craig have written first person accounts of the night.
+But Peter Stone Brownhaswritten a first person account of the night.
 Click on the Brown link and you can also see some photos, taken by Thom Cronin.
 For the show’s setlist, see below.

 These were the days, of course, before there was a Prudential Center or a New Jersey Performing Arts Center in Newark.
 The 2,800-seat Symphony Hall (originally known as the Mosque Theatre) was the biggest concert venue in New Jersey’s largest city.
 Other artists who played there in the ’60s included The Rolling Stones, Jimi Hendrix, Aretha Franklin and Judy Garland.

 There’s another Jersey aspect to the Dylan and the Band story worth mentioning.
 The Band fivesome spent much of the summer of 1965 performing at Tony Mart’s in Somers Point (as Levon and the Hawks), and it was there that they learned of Dylan’s interest in them.

 As Helm remembered in his 1993 memoir, “This Wheel’s on Fire”: